ArsenyKnowing/rsschool-cv/cv.md

 1. Contacts:
 * Discord: Arseny#5101
 * E-mail: arseny.aileksandrovich@gmail.com
-2. About myself:
-I love programming and am not afraid of difficult tasks, I want to learn and learn new things.
+2. About myself:<br>I love programming and am not afraid of difficult tasks, I want to learn and learn new things.
 I'm not used to stopping there.
 I want to work Front-End.
 3. Code example:
 ```javascript
 function outside() {